lucasavila00/LmScript/apps/lmscript-docs/docs/client/selection.md

 # Selection

-Let me language model choose an option from a list of choices.
+Let the language model choose an option from a list of choices.

 :::note